vlad-bezden/react-routes/README.md

 # react-routes
-Examples on how to use react-router-dom
+Examples on how to use react-router-dom, BrowserRouter, HashRouter

 ## - hello-route
 Very basic route example, that requires minimum configuration for react-router-dom